-7. METHODS OF SALE
+8. METHODS OF SALE

 The Agency will strive to maximize credit ratings, minimize financing costs, utilize best practices, while maintaining required flexibility in funding capital needs.
-The Agency will evaluate the use of all financial methods available including but not limited to structures listed above utilizing the most cost advantageous structures available while minimizing risk exposure and the Agency's best interest at the time of the issuance of the debt:
+The Agency will evaluate the use of all financial methods available including but not limited to structures listed above utilizing the most cost advantageous structures available while minimizing risk exposure and the Agency's best interest at the time of the incurrence of the debt obligation:

-- A. Competitive Sale The Agency may elect to sell bonds in the public market on a competitive basis depending on market conditions, required size of issuance and relative complexity of structure.
+A. Competitive Sale - The Agency may elect to sell bonds in the public market on a competitive basis depending on market conditions, size of issuance and relative complexity of the structure.
 The Bonds are marketed to a wide audience of investment banking (underwriting) firms.
 The underwriter is selected based on its bid for the securities.
-The Agency will award the sale of the competitively sold bonds on the basis of the lowest true interest cost basis.
-Pursuant to this policy, Agency staff are authorized to sign the bid form on behalf of the Agency fixing the interest rates on bonds sold on a competitive basis. - B. Negotiated Sale The Agency may elect to sell bonds in the public market on a negotiated basis depending on market conditions, required size of issuance and relative complexity of structure.
-The Agency staff selects the underwriter, or team of underwriters, of its securities in advance of the bond sale on the basis of responses to a competitive proposal process.
+The Agency will award the sale of the competitively sold bonds based on the lowest true interest cost.
+Pursuant to this Debt Management Policy, Agency staff are authorized to accept the winning bid on behalf of the Agency.

+- B. Negotiated Sale The Agency may elect to sell bonds in the public market on a negotiated basis depending on market conditions, size of issuance and relative complexity of the structure.
+The Agency staff selects the underwriter, or team of underwriters, of its securities in advance of the bond sale based on responses to a competitive proposal process.
 Agency staff works with the underwriter to bring the issue to market and negotiates all rates and terms of the sale.
-In advance of the sale, Agency staff will determine compensation for and liability of each underwriter employed and the designation rules and priority of orders under which the sale itself will be conducted.
-Pursuant to this policy, the General Manager or designee (Treasurer/Assistant General Manager - Finance) will be authorized to sign the bond purchase agreement on behalf of the Agency, fixing the interest rates on bonds sold on a negotiated basis.

-C. Private placement - The Agency may elect to issue debt on a private placement basis.
-Such method shall be considered if it is demonstrated to result in cost savings or provide other advantages relative to other methods of debt issuance, or if it is determined that access to the public market is unavailable and timing considerations require that a financing be completed.
+In advance of the sale, Agency staff will determine compensation for, and liability of each underwriter employed and the designation rules and priority of orders under which the sale itself will be conducted.
+Pursuant to this Debt Management Policy, the General Manager or designee (Treasurer/Assistant General Manager Finance) will be authorized to sign the bond purchase agreement on behalf of the Agency, fixing the interest rates on bonds sold on a negotiated basis. - C. Private placement - The Agency may elect to issue debt on a private placement basis (including bank loans).
+Such method shall be considered if it is demonstrated to result in cost savings or provide other advantages relative to other methods of debt issuance, or if it is determined that access to the public market is unavailable and timing considerations require that a financing be completed. - D. Federal and State Loans Federal and/or State loans may be available for certain eligible projects.
+These loans are typically competitive in nature and require the Agency to submit applications.
+Care should be taken that terms of these loans do not conflict with any of the Agency's other outstanding obligations.

-8. TERMS AND CONDITIONS OF BONDS
+9. TERMS AND CONDITIONS OF BONDS